andarino/EmailMicrosservice/README.md

 **How to use**

 First you need to put your own credentials on `springEmailService/src/main/resources/application.properties`.
-The you need to create a POST request to `http://localhost:8080/sending-email` with the following body:
+Then you need to create a POST request to `http://localhost:8080/sending-email` with the following body:
 ```json
 {
   "ownerRef" : "Thiago",